Red Lechwe Trophy hunting is a must for any African hunt safari. Four subspecies of these game antelopes have been identified in Africa.

 Lechwe has also adapted well to the open savannah country.
-Red Lechwe hunting will nearly always be by spot and stalk.
+Hunting will nearly always be by spot and stalk.

 As a result, red lechwe hunting is in savanna or well-wooded areas.

-These animals form small herds of 10-30 animals on the savannah.
+These animals form small herds of 10-30 animals.

 Bachelor herds, nursing herds, and solitary adult males can be distinguished.

-A few males establish small territories during the mating season, which they share with some nursing herds.
+A few males establish territories during the mating season.

 How much does it cost to hunt a Red Lechwe?

-Included in the Red Lechwe trophy fee is a licensed guide.
+Included in the trophy fee is a licensed guide.
 As well as a hunting license and all permits.